 The Bakulabana (open air school of early part of 20th century A.D.) still exists just behind the Sakhigopal Temple.
 From here, one can visit the adjoining areas.
 This is for those inquisitive visitors who are interested in temples and rural culture.
 The place, like Biswanath Hill for Biswanath Siva, which is on the top of the Hill, near Delanga, is 10 Km away from Sakhigopal.

 There is another village known as Barala (6 Km) which is famous for Balunkeswar Siva Temple, and which has a unique design with sanctum, Jagamohana and Natamndap.
 The premises have about 25 small shrines which enshrine a host of images of Durga, Khshetrapala, Vairabi Annapurna, Ardhanariswara, Damodara, Gopal, Narasimha, Ambika, and Parswanath (Jain) images.

-Pipili : Futher ahead on the National highway 40 Km from Puri one can reach Pipili, again a craft village for Applique work.
+Pipili : Futher ahead on the National highway 40 Km from Puri another craft village awaits for you known as Pipili.
+This ancient land is famous for its Applique work.
 One can find a series of shops decorated with many applique works with bright colors.
 The varieties are like umbrellas, lamps shades, wall cloths, table covers, sofa covers, children cloths, bad covers and many more.
 These are prepared by skilled craft persons, perhaps, a remnant of Mughal days.
 People love to see the varieties they even like to purchase the handicrafts.

 From Pipili one can straight way proceed to Dhauli, an important historical site famous for Shanti stupa and Asokan Rock Edicts on a Hillock.
 It is said that the famous Kalinga War was fought here during the 3rd century BC.
 It is also a Buddhist site and many archaeologist relics are discovered here.
 It is only six Km away from Bhubaneswar.